Apexpredation/BIQU-B2/README.md

 ## Use at your own risk I have only tested it on my own printer

-## Same as the main file but for the SKR 1.4 board
+## Same as the main branch but for the SKR 1.4 board

 This is currently the firmware I use for the BIQU B1 with the B2 (2 in 1 hotend) with an SKR1.4 Board and TMC2225(2208) drivers and BLtouch.
 Driver jumpers need to be placed in UART mode.